-- 1.1 Races will be called BRCA 1/10th I.C.
-Circuit - 1.2 A ten minute practice run for all competitors before the start of qualification in heat order at Race Director's discretion. - 1.3 Where possible four rounds of heats will be run.
+- Races will be called BRCA 1/10th I.C.
+Circuit.
+Controlled practice sessions to be held between 2pm & 5pm on the Saturday.
+Marshals required. - 1.2 A six minute practice run for all competitors before the start of qualification in heat order at Race Director's discretion. - 1.3 Where possible four rounds of heats will be run.
 This will be at the Race Director's discretion.
-Heats will be of five minutes duration. - 1.4 Heats will be started using a rolling, staggered start. - 1.5 Cars are assumed to be running before the start in the 'warm-up' period between heats.
+Heats will be of 4 minutes duration with a minimum of two minutes warmup for the 1/10 classes.
+GT8 Nitro heats will be 5 mins duration with a minimum of 2 minutes warmup.
+GT8 Electric heats will be 5 mins duration with a minimum of 1 minute warmup. - 1.4 Heats will be started using a rolling, staggered start. - 1.5 Cars are assumed to be running before the start in the 'warm-up' period between heats.
 The drivers will be warned of the start of the race 1 minute and again 30 seconds before the start. - 1.6 A car's race time will start the first time that car crosses the timing loop after the start has been signalled.
-The car's race time must only be started by the car's transponder unless it has not completed a full lap when the race time clock is at 30 seconds, at which point all un-started clocks will start. - 1.7 After failure to make the start or on any re-starts during a heat the car must enter the track from the pit lane exit. - 1.8 Heats in qualifying will comprise 10 cars where possible.
-If this produces a 'first heat' with so few cars that marshal provision for the next race is impractical, all heats will be adjusted in size so as to produce an even number of cars in all heats. - 1.9 Support class will run alongside the main 2 nationals series this will be called 1/8th gt.
+The car's race time must only be started by the car's transponder unless it has not completed a full lap when the race time clock is at 30 seconds, at which point all un-started clocks will start. - 1.7 After failure to make the start or on any restarts during a heat the car must enter the track from the pit lane exit. - 1.8 Heats in qualifying will comprise 10 cars where possible.
+If this produces a 'first heat' with so few cars that marshal provision for the next race is impractical, all heats will be adjusted in size so as to produce an even number of cars in all heats.